 QUT public health sun-safety researcher Dr Elke Hacker said the team was inviting people to give feedback through an online survey about their needs and preferences in the public areas they visit.

-Dr Hacker adds “Input from the community who are users of playgrounds and parks is crucial to this project being able to improve access to shade and greater protection from excessive sun exposure.
+Dr Hacker noted “input from the community who are users of playgrounds and parks is crucial to this project being able to improve access to shade and greater protection from excessive sun exposure.”

-QUT design researcher Dean Brough said the project aims to improve in practical ways the amount of shade whether it be with trees or structures in playgrounds in parks and advised that "community feedback we receive from survey participants will inform our recommendations."
+QUT design researcher Dean Brough said the project aims to improve in practical ways the amount of shade whether it be with trees or structures in playgrounds in parks, commenting “the community feedback we receive from survey participants will inform our recommendations.”

-University of Southern Queensland’s Professor Alfio Parisi said he hoped the outcomes from their work in NSW would be used for similar projects around the world and help combat the prevalence of skin cancer noting “our team and our international collaborators are focused on reducing melanoma and non-melanoma skin cancer rates here in Australia and abroad.
+Professor Parisi said he hoped the outcomes from their work in NSW would be used for similar projects around the world and help combat the prevalence of skin cancer, adding “our team and our international collaborators are focused on reducing melanoma and non-melanoma skin cancer rates here in Australia and abroad.

 “We are continuing to investigate methods that will assist members of the community by developing new measures for assessing sun-protective strategies and providing advice that can be adopted to more effectively schedule exposure periods in the sun.”